-The results presented here have shown that combination of three drugs, namely of IB-MECA with two hematopoietic growth factors, IL-3 and GM-CSF, significantly increases numbers of GM-CFC induced in normal bone marow cells in comparison with both the combinations of IB-MECA + IL-3 and IB-MECA+GM-CSF.
-This observation is promising from the point of view of contingent future in vivo studies aimed at combined modality treatments, which are advisable because they may increase therapeutic effectiveness and keep, at the same time, undesirable side effects at a low level.
+The results presented here have shown that combination of three drugs, namely of IB-MECA with two hematopoietic growth factors, IL-3 and GM-CSF, significantly increases numbers of GM-CFC induced in normal bone marrow cells in comparison with both the combinations of IB-MECA + IL-3 and IB-MECA+GM-CSF.
+This observation is promising from the point of view of contingent future in vivo studies aimed at combined modality treatments, which are advisable because they may increase therapeutic effectiveness and keep undesirable side effects at a low level.